5 things your heavy periods during menopause could mean

 Could I have a polyp?

 Polyps are soft outgrowths which can arise from the uterus and can cause heavy periods.
-They are usually benign with prevalence between 6% and 32%.4 Different research shows different prevalences and as polyps don’t cause any symptoms apart from bleeding they are often under diagnosed.
-The prevalence usually increases with age which is why women may complain of heavy periods/irregular bleeding during the time of their menopause.5 It is still not known why polyps cause menorrhagia.
-A different blood supply to the polyp (different to the surrounding endometrium) and impeded blood drainage may contribute to heaving bleeding.6
+They are usually benign with prevalence between 6% and 32%.3 Different research shows different prevalences and as polyps don’t cause any symptoms apart from bleeding they are often under diagnosed.
+The prevalence usually increases with age which is why women may complain of heavy periods/irregular bleeding during the time of their menopause.4 It is still not known why polyps cause menorrhagia.
+A different blood supply to the polyp (different to the surrounding endometrium) and impeded blood drainage may contribute to heavy bleeding.5

 Do I have fibroids?

 Fibroids are benign growths that arise from the muscle of the uterus.
 The majority of women with uterine fibroids are asymptomatic and so are often undiagnosed.
-Their incidence increases with age, and they are more common in Afro-Caribbean women.8 Prevalence ranges between 5% and 21% at 35 years, and can rise to 70-80% by the age of 50.9 Their growth is stimulated by oestrogen and progesterone.
+Their incidence increases with age, and they are more common in Afro-Caribbean women.7 Prevalence ranges between 5% and 21% and can rise to 70-80% by the age of 50.8 Their growth is stimulated by oestrogen and progesterone.

 As fibroids are hormone dependent, they regress after the menopause.
 Small fibroids that protrude into the uterine cavity can be removed by hysteroscopy.